muskanmahajan37/FLAMES/README.md

 > **View [Live Demo](http://vinitshahdeo.com/projects/flames/)**

 **Flames** Game is a relationship calculating algorithm famous between the youngsters.
-So what FLAMES stance for?
+So what does FLAMES stands for?

 - **F** - **`Friend`**
 - **L** - **`Love`**